Bathymetric attributed grid: History

 The following meeting was held on 18–22 July 2005 resulting in an alpha building of the library.
 The use of the library was then demonstrated at Shallow Survey 2005 conference using a number of processing applications (i.e., IVS Fledermaus, CARIS HIPS, and SAIC SABER).

-The first stable version (v.1.0.0) of the library was released on 8 Aprile 2006.
+The first stable version (v.1.0.0) of the library was released on 8 April 2006.

 In April 2012, the IHO S-102 Bathymetric Surface Product Specification become the first S-100-based standard to be officially adopted.
 The standard is based on the BAG format (version 1.4).

 With release 1.6, the optional support for variable resolution digital elevation model was introduced.